 Southeast Michigan is one of the oldest agricultural areas of the state.
-Long, narrow farms situated along the Detroit River, known as Ribbon Farms, were planted by early French settler .
+Long, narrow farms situated along the Detroit River, known as Ribbon Farms, were planted by early French settlers.
 As a result, pear, apple and cherry trees were common long before the Model T made its debut.

 Today, Detroit is America's Comeback City and agriculture is a big part of that revitalization.
 Eastern Market is largest historic public market district in the nation and urban farming initiatives continue to take root across the region, both big and small.